Skip to main content

 Work programmes underway#

-• The 'Teaching the Basics Brilliantly' work programme will lift student outcomes with a coherent, whole-of-pathway approach to assessment and aromatawai.
-This includes work underway on a new assessment and aromatawai tool for Years 3 to 10, expected to be ready for use in Term 1, 2026, and the introduction of Phonics Checks and Hihira Weteoro for children in Years 1 to 2.
+The 'Teaching the Basics Brilliantly' work programme will lift student outcomes with a coherent, whole-of-pathway approach to assessment and aromatawai.
+This includes the introduction of SMART (Student Monitoring, Assessment and Reporting Tool) in Term 1, 2026 for Years 3 to 10, and the use of Phonics Checks and Hihira Weteoro for children in Years 1 to 2.

-• We’ve updated the English and maths learning areas as part of the refresh of the New Zealand Curriculum, and Te Reo Rangatira and Pāngarau wāhanga ako as part of the redesigned Te Marautanga o Aotearoa.
-Drafts of all other learning areas and wāhanga ako are in development and will be available for feedback and use in 2026.
+We have updated the English and Mathematics & Statistics learning areas as part of the refresh of the New Zealand Curriculum, and Te Reo Rangatira and Pāngarau wāhanga ako as part of the redesigned Te Marautanga o Aotearoa.
+Drafts of all other learning areas and wāhanga ako were published in Term 4, 2025.

 Quarterly progress report#